 In 79 CE, volcanic Mount Vesuvius erupted and buried Pompeii, Italy.
 Hidden from the world beneath pumice and ash, it was all but forgotten for nearly 1,500 years.
-That all changed in 1738 when the site was discovered, preserved beneath the dust and debris.
-In 1863, Italian archeologist Guiseppe Fiorelli took charge of the site and began proper excavation of it.
-Fiorelli recognized that the soft ashes on the site were actually cavities left from the dead, and he is responsible for filling them with high-grade plaster.
+But that changed in 1738 when excavation workers discovered the site preserved beneath dust and debris.
+In 1860, Italian archeologist Giuseppe Fiorelli took charge of the site and began a proper excavation.
+Fiorelli recognized the soft ashes on the site were actually cavities left from the dead, and he is responsible for filling them with high-grade plaster.
 Thus, the preserved bodies of Pompeii were born.
-Nearly 150 years later, strange facts about the bodies are coming to light thanks to CT scans and modern science.
-Among the many things most folks don't know about Pompeii is likely the fact that the bodies themselves, more than almost any other existing artifacts, provide archeologists with vital information about what life was like in the ancient city.
-Now, take a look at these little known Pompeii facts.
+Nearly 150 years later, modern science revealed strange facts about the bodies thanks to CT scans.
+Among the many things most folks don't know about Pompeii is that the bodies themselves, more than almost any other existing artifacts, provide archeologists with vital information about what life was like in the ancient city.
+Take a look at these little-known Pompeii facts.

 The Plaster Bodies Are Full Of Bones

-To create the preserved bodies at Pompeii, Guiseppe Fiorelli and his team poured plaster of Paris into soft cavities in the ash, which were around 30 feet beneath the surface.
-These cavities were actually the outlines of the bodies, and they retained their forms despite the soft tissue decomposing over time.
-When the plaster was poured into the ash, it filled in the spaces formerly occupied by the soft tissue.
+To create the preserved bodies at Pompeii, Fiorelli and his team poured plaster into soft cavities in the ash, which were about 30 feet beneath the surface.
+These cavities were the outlines of bodies, and they retained their forms despite the soft tissue decomposing over time.

 A common misconception is that the plaster bodies are empty.
-However, the cavities left by the bodies were not shells in the ash waiting for the plaster.
+But the cavities the bodies left were not shells in the ash waiting for the plaster.
 In fact, they were soft spots that still held the bones of the cadavers.
 When the plaster filled the soft ash, the bones were enclosed.
 The bodies of Pompeii are even more lifelike than they appear.

 The Casual Positions Of The Bodies Indicate How People Might've Died